 • 1.00 ASWB-ACE

-The Austen Riggs Center, #1344, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
+As a Jointly Accredited Organization, The Austen Riggs Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organization, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Austen Riggs Center maintains responsibility for this Hybrid.
-ACE provider Approval Period: 02/02/2023-2/2/2026.
-Social workers completing this Hybrid will receive 1.00 continuing education credit(s).
-For a listing of jurisdictions that accept ACE, please visit States and provinces that accept ACE | Association of Social Work Boards.
+Austen Riggs Center maintains responsibility for this.
+Social workers completing this Hybrid course will receive 1.00 continuing education credit(s).

 • 1.00 Contact Hours/ Participation